 DIY project: Make your own fused-plastic tote bag

-Most soft plastics can be used – from frozen vegetable bags to rice bags, chip packets and single-use supermarket bags.
+Most soft plastics can be used – from frozen vegetable bags to rice bags and chip packets.
 The secret to fusing plastic together lies in the temperature of the iron and the layers of plastic.

 Before getting started, please note: